alionaterguta/chat-app/README.md

     nvm use 16.19.0
     nvm alias default 16.19.0

-Navigate to the chat-app directory and install all depenndencies:
+Navigate to the chat-app directory and install all dependencies:

     npm install